About the college

 There is a ‘band room’ with a drum kit, keyboard, amplifiers, microphones, decks and a PA system, and a media room for watching television and movies and playing on games consoles.

-The college has its own sports ground and pavilion five minutes’ walk away from the main college site, with pitches for rugby, football and hockey, squash court, as well as an all-weather court for netball and basketball, and a small gym.
+The college has its own sports ground and pavilion next to the Weston buildings, with pitches for rugby, football and hockey, and a squash court, as well as an all-weather court for netball and basketball, and a small gym.
 In the summer, there is a cricket pitch and grass and hard courts for tennis.

-There is a boat house on the banks of the river Thames, along with a number of college punts available for student use in the summer term.
+There is a boat house on the banks of the river Thames, housing the college's rowing boats, and a number of college punts are available at the sports ground for student use in the summer term.

 Facilities for students with disabilities